 - Collaborators often join in by demeaning and shunning target

-Recommendations for the Management: Analysis of situation and open discussion about the bullying needs to take place
+Recommendations for the Management: Analysis of the situation and open discussion about the bullying needs to take place

 - "Us versus the target tactics" begins